Johannes Kepler: Ulm and Sagan 1626–1630

-On 8 October 1630, Kepler set out for Regensburg, hoping to collect interest on work he had done previously.
-A few days after reaching Regensburg, he became sick and progressively worsened.
+The move to Sagan had not solved Kepler's financial problems.
+He got little assistance from Wallenstein apart from his salary, and the Ephemerides were printed at his own expense.
+He was still owed considerable sums from the Imperial treasury for work he had done previously, so on 8 October 1630, he set out on a trip to Leipzig, Nuremberg, the Diet of Regensburg, and Linz, hoping to collect at least some of this.
+However, a few days after reaching Regensburg, he became sick and progressively worsened.
 Kepler died on 15 November 1630, just over a month after his arrival.
-He was buried in a Protestant churchyard in Regensburg, which was completely destroyed during the Thirty Years' War.
+He was buried just outside the Regensburg city walls in the Protestant cemetery of St. Peter, which was destroyed a few years later during the war.

 Christianity

 Kepler's belief that God created the cosmos in an orderly fashion caused him to attempt to determine and comprehend the laws that govern the natural world, most profoundly in astronomy.
 The phrase "I am merely thinking God's thoughts after Him" has been attributed to him, although this is probably a capsulized version of a writing from his hand:

 Those laws [of nature] are within the grasp of the human mind; God wanted us to recognize them by creating us after his own image so that we could share in his own thoughts.Kepler advocated for tolerance among Christian denominations, for example arguing that Catholics and Lutherans should be able to take communion together.
 He wrote, "Christ the Lord neither was nor is Lutheran, nor Calvinist, nor Papist."